-We will publish an expression of interest form for you to provide us with details about your project.
-Your expression of interest should be clear, concise and convincing.
-We are not looking for the full detail; just enough information to allow us to determine whether your project is likely to be eligible.
+The application form will ask you to provide details about your project.
+Your application should be clear, concise and convincing.
+We are not looking for the full detail; just enough information to allow the advisory committee to determine whether your project should be recommended for funding.
+The advisory committee and/or the program manager may seek further information to assist in the formation of the advisory committee's advice to the Minister.
+This could include additional detail on your business/organisation, its financial situation and your project.

-Expressions of interest should include: